Space Cat, Prince Among Thieves

 tl;dr

-I want to make a recommendation that every developer turn off automatic garbage collection in git.
-It's one of the first things I do setting up a new machine.
+I recommend every developer turn off automatic garbage collection in git.
+It's one of the first things I do setting up a new machine - and you should do so too.

 $ git config --global gc.auto 0